The Recognitions: Background

 Gaddis worked on writing The Recognitions for seven years.
 He began it as a much shorter work, intended as an explicit parody of Goethe's Faust.
 During the period in which Gaddis was writing the novel, he traveled to Mexico, Central America, and Europe.
 While in Spain in 1948, Gaddis read James Frazer's The Golden Bough.
-Gaddis found the title for his novel in The Golden Bough, as Frazer noted that Goethe's plot for Faust was derived from the Clementine Recognitions, a third-century theological tract (See Clementine literature): Clement of Rome's Recognitions was the first Christian novel; and yet it was a work that posed as one having been written by a disciple of St. Peter.
+Gaddis found the title for his novel in The Golden Bough, as Frazer noted that Goethe's plot for Faust was derived from the Clementine Recognitions, a third-century theological tract: Clement of Rome's Recognitions was the first Christian novel; and yet it was a work that posed as one having been written by a disciple of St. Peter.
 Thus an original work posed as something else, and was in some sense a fraud that became a source for the Faust legend.

 From this point, Gaddis began to expand his work as a full novel.
 He completed it in 1949.
 Evidence from Gaddis' collected letters indicates that he revised, expanded and worked to complete the draft almost continuously up to early 1954, when he submitted it to Harcourt Brace as a 480,000-word manuscript.

 According to Steven Moore, the character of Esme was inspired by Sheri Martinelli and Otto was a self-deprecating portrait of the author.
 "Dick", a minister, is a reference to Richard Nixon.